Harvey Settlers Monument

 1949

 In 2019, Harvey Heritage undertook the restoration of the Harvey Settlers Monument as it had fallen into disrepair.
-Through generous donations from community members and grants from Harvey Community Days, the restoration was completed in 2024.
+Through generous donations from community members and grants from the Harvey Community Network, the restoration was completed in 2024.

 Recommended Reading